Maine Fire Chiefs Association Professional Development

 The Maine Fire Chiefs Association and MFSI collaborated to create the Maine Fire Chiefs Workshop in 2013.
 The workshop was developed with a goal to provide current, new and aspiring fire chiefs with an understanding of important considerations for the delivery of fire protection services in their community.
 The workshop provides information to assist in the management and leadership of a fire department in Maine.

 A committee of Maine Fire Chiefs review and update the program regularly to ensure that the material presented remains accurate, current and relevant.
-Thanks go to Chief Duane Bickford (Fairfield), Chief Roger Hooper (York County), Asst.
-Chief Timothy Hernandez (Addison), Chief Walter Morris (Jefferson), Chief Michael Robitaille (Yarmouth), Ret.
-Chief William St. Michel (Durham) and Chief Bernard Williams (Pittsfield) who collaborated and developed the current (2020) version of the MFCA Workshop.
-The Workshop consists of 8 modules designed to be presented through 16 hours of contact time, typically presented on a weekend.
+The Workshop consists of eight modules designed to be presented through 16 hours of contact time, typically presented on a weekend.
 It is possible to select individual or groups of modules to be presented according to your need.

 Class size: 12 minimum/24 maximum